 No histrionics, no ultimatums, no goodbye, not even a note; zip, zilch, nada, gone.
 She and the minivan had simply disappeared into thin air!

 As my share of the income-stream dwindled, I started working occasional short-term jobs through a temp agency.
 I eventually began seriously hunting for a permanent position while collecting unemployment benefits.
-To meet my weekly quota of applications, I sent out my resume in response to any IT- or graphics-related newspaper ad (remember those?)
+To meet my weekly quota of applications, I sent out my resume in response to any IT- or graphics-related newspaper classified ad (remember those?)
 I came across whether I truly wanted the position or not — or was even remotely qualified for it.

-My Move to Wichita
+The Move to Wichita

 Not long after my wife left me, a tech company in Wichita, Kansas called me to set up an interview.
 It turned out to be one of those “throw-away” applications I had submitted merely to maintain my unemployment payments.
-Amazingly, they made me a nice enough offer including relocation assistance that I accepted it.
+Amazingly, they made me a nice-enough offer — including relocation assistance! — that I accepted it.

 So I packed up my stuff and moved 3 hours northwest into a nice townhouse.
 My new digs were large enough to house the family in anticipation of our son’s visits and, as it turned out, the later reunification with my wife.
-Once I was there, she relinquished her rental home and moved back into our house, immediately putting it on the market.
+Once I was settled in there, she relinquished her rental home and moved back into our house, immediately putting it on the market.

 By the providence of God, I was exactly where He wanted me!